 Planning a visit to Cologne and looking for things to see and do?
-Gordon tells us about six must-see places that he believes you should visit around the city.
+Here are six must-see places that you should visit around the city.

 All these activities are easily reached from either the railway station or the Rheingarten, where tour and river cruise boats meet.